 The 10 largest IPOs by proceeds raised $40B, with energy dominating three of the top four deals.

 Compared to 2021, which was a record-breaking year for IPO, 2022 experienced a dramatic slowdown.
 Here are some fuels and outcomes from such a dramatic decline of the IPO market:

 The global inflation surge made central banks hike interest rates and tighten monetary policy.

 - Increased volatility

-Heightened volatility caused by macroeconomic factors, like Russia’s invasion of Ukraine and other geopolitical tensions, decreased IPO activity significantly.
+Heightened volatility caused by macroeconomic factors, Russia’s invasion of Ukraine, and other geopolitical strains decreased IPO activity significantly.

 - Lockdowns in China